Iykegolden24/Golden-portfolio/README.md

 Steps in installing my project:
-1. I created repository from my Github account
+1. I created a repository from my Github account
 2. I cloned it,
 3. Saved the SSH key,
 4. Opened a terminal via Gitbash to make sure i have my work save on both my local machine and in Github,
-5. I had my html/css opened and began to code,
+5. I had my html/css via VS code, and began to code,
 7. I made different chages and was commiting all to my main.
-After the project was complited, I deployed my project to both the URL/HTTP.
-For deploying my project, I went to my settings, down to page and then made sure i was in the main branch and save my project.
+After the project was completed, I deployed my project to get my links from the URL/HTTPS.
+For deploying my project: I went to my settings, down to page and then made sure i was in the main branch and saved my project.

 ## usage